An Introduction to Generative AI for RSEs

 (15 minutes for exercise)

-MCP Server SKILL.md (Instruction)
+MCP Server CLI SKILL.md (Instruction)

 Timeout Timeout ~ 1-2 minutes.
 Ideal for short, quick function calls No timeout.
+No timeout.

 Taking it further